 Land Use6.
 Comprehensive Plans: Build public support and legal validity to long-term infrastructural and regulatory strategy.

 7. Efficient City Growth: Promote financial and environmental sustainability by enabling and encouraging walkable housing and commercial land use.

 8. Mixed Uses: Develop efficient and healthy land patterns that generate community wealth.

-9. Efficient Highway-Oriented Development: Adopt commercial development and design standards for highway road corridors.
+9. Efficient Highway- and Auto-Oriented Development: Adopt commercial development and design standards for auto-oriented development corridors and clusters.

-10. Conservation Design: Adopt development ordinances or processes that protect natural systems.
+10. Design for Natural Resource Conservation: Adopt development ordinances or processes that protect natural systems and valued community assets.

 12. Mobility Options: Promote active transportation and alternatives to single-occupancy car travel.